sedc-codecademy/mkwd11-js-09-ajsts-frbs/README.md

-# Welcome to Development with React 🚀
+# Welcome to Full-stack Development with Angular with Firebase 🚀

 The goal of this subject is to lay the groundworks of one of the most famous FE library, how to connect our app with a DB and create a full-stack application.
 On this course the students will be able to learn the following: